tokyo2006/KubeOperator/README_EN.md

 ## Technology Advantages

-- Easy to Use: Using a visible Web UI that significantly lower down the difficulty of K8s deployment and management, built-in with Webkubectl.
+- Easy to Use: Using a visible Web UI that significantly lower down the difficulty of K8s deployment and management, built-in with Webkubectl;
-- Offline Support: Continue updating Kubernetes and common components of the offline pack
+- Offline Support: Continue updating Kubernetes and common components of the offline pack;
-- Build by demand: Calling cloud platform API, build and deploy Kubernetes cluster in just a click
+- Build by demand: Calling cloud platform API, build and deploy Kubernetes cluster in just a click;
-- Scale by demand: Swiftly scale Kubernetes clusters and improve resources utilization
+- Scale by demand: Swiftly scale Kubernetes clusters and improve resources utilization;
-- Patch by demand: rapid update, patch Kubernetes cluster and being up to date with the community version
+- Patch by demand: rapid update, patch Kubernetes cluster and being up to date with the community version;
-- Self Repair: Through rebuilding malfunction node to confirm the usability of the cluster
+- Self Repair: Through rebuilding malfunction node to confirm the usability of the cluster;
-- Full-Stack Monitoring: Full record of events, monitoring, warning and journaling from node, pod, to cluster
+- Full-Stack Monitoring: Full record of events, monitoring, warning and journaling from node, pod, to cluster;
-- Multi-AZ Support: Master nodes are distributed in different failure domain to make sure the high usability
+- Multi-AZ Support: Master nodes are distributed in different failure domain to make sure the high usability;
 - Marketplace: built-in with KubeApps marketplace.
-Able to deploy and manage common apps quickly
+Able to deploy and manage common apps quickly;
-- GPU Support: Support with GPU nodes which help operating high computation applications such as machine learning
+- GPU Support: Support with GPU nodes which help operating high computation applications such as machine learning.

 ## Features List